dgaydukov/cert-aws/files/sa.md

 * hexagonal
 * onion
 But generally they resemble layered style, only difference they divide core (domain objects + services) and outer object (ui, database) and they are connected by using port (on core side) + adapter (on outer side)

+AWS-specific parameter types: If you need to pass param as ec2 key name, you can pass it as string, but if this key doesn't exist, you template would be half-created and aborted.
+It would be nice, if aws can first check if the key exists, and after this starts to create stack.
+This is what for aws specific param types.
+If you set param type, not just `string`, but `AWS::EC2::KeyPair::KeyName` cloudformation would first check that the key with such name exists (in region), and only after this would start to create your stack.
+Name of ssh key is not the only one, here is full list of [AWS-specific parameter types](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html#aws-specific-parameter-types)

 ###### IAM
 * In case you have one user who requires access to a specific resource, as a best practice, you should create a new AWS group for that access (in case new user would appear you would just assign him to this group)